cpenalozag/CloudDeveloperNanodegree/capstone/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching artwork items.
 Each artwork item has an attachment image.
-Each user has access all of the artworks but can only modify or delete artwork items that he/she has created.
+Each user has access to all of the artworks but can only modify or delete artwork items that he/she has created.

 # Artwork items